andreglock/german-quiz-cards/README.md

-# Memory Game
+# Memory Game With Quiz Cards

-This repository is a template for a memory game.
+Enjoy the dogs and learn German.

 Built with React, SASS, and Bootstrap.

+Images taken from Unsplash with little modification.